wongatron/calendar/18-slideshow.md

-The [impress.js](https://github.com/impress/impress.js) package by Bartek Szopka (aka bartaz) bundled up into a slideshow (S9) template pack lets you author your slides in a wiki-style markup language (that is, Markdown) plus lets you use text filters and helpers for adding comments, macros, includes, syntax highlighters and much more.
+The [impress.js](https://github.com/impress/impress.js) package by Bartek Szopka (aka bartaz) bundled up into a slideshow (S9) template pack lets you write your slides in text with formmating conventions in markdown and lets you use filters and helpers for adding comments, macros, includes, syntax highlighters and much more.

 Note, the package is configured to use the following headers in `slides.html`: